Taking a Look at Electrochemical Treatment for Tumors via Modeling

 As demonstrated by this simple example, biomedical scientists can use mathematical modeling to learn more about the mechanics of EChT, which could help them develop dose-planning methods.
 An extension of this model could include the reactions at the cathode or investigate the effects of different voltages.

 Try the EChT example discussed here by clicking the button below.
-Then, you can download the PDF documentation for the model and, if you have a valid software license, the MPH-file.
+Then, you can download the PDF documentation for the model and the MPH-file.

 Learn more about how simulation can advance cancer treatment in these blog posts: